Animoke/pataugeoire-tester/README.md

-Note that all your projects directories must not contain capital letters. e.g:
+Note that all your projects directories must NOT contain capital letters. e.g:

 ```
 |- piscine/